calm water

 palm tree near seashore

-Free Basic App
+Free RetireWise Basic App

 Inputs are easy, and stay on your iPhone or iPad, we do not collect this information!

+See Retirement Input screen shot below.
 First input your expected salary at time of retirement.
 Second input your estimated expenses relative to your salary.
 Third, enter your expected TSP and/or 401K amounts as of your retirement date.
 Fourth enter your years of federal service and your pension multiplier.
 If you retire at 62, you get a 10% kicker!
 Lastly, enter your social security estimate based on starting at age 62, 67, or 70.

 This Simulation screen helps retirees evaluate how risky a S&P 500 strategy might be for them.
 Since retirees will often need to use their TSP each year to pay retirement expenses, the sequence of S&P 500 returns matters!
 That is, you hope you have a few good years right off the bat when you retire!
 The good news is that the larger the TSP balance, the more volatility in returns you can survive.